 By agreeing to an equity kicker, you can reduce your interest expense and increase your leverage.
 Clearly, your best play is working with an experienced commercial loan brokerage that knows the benefits of a properly structured EK.

 We at Assets America® have decades of experience with all types of loans, starting at $10 million.
 We can help you structure a loan with an equity kicker that works for all parties concerned.
 Please call us today for a private consultation.

 What are recharacterization issues in equity kicker mortgages?

 Recharacterization occurs when a court or the IRS determines a transaction is improperly structured.
 This can occur with an equity kicker mortgage on issues like deferred or contingent kickers.
 Recharacterization can lead to a mortgagor losing tax benefits and having to pay interest and penalties.

 What’s the difference between a kicker and an equity kicker?

 Not all real estate kickers are equity kickers.
 An equity kicker involves an ownership interest in the sponsor or the property’s cash flows.
 A non-equity kicker can be a set of fees that the borrower must pay when the property changes ownership.

 Is an equity kicker related to mezzanine financing?

 Yes, mezzanine financing can involve an equity kicker.
-Alternatively, a borrower may use an equity kicker instead of resorting to mezzanine financing.
+Alternatively, a borrower may use an EK instead of resorting to mezzanine financing.
 In either case, the kicker sweetens the deal by contributing equity to investors and lenders.